-The following five tips will help any nonprofit raise more funds, grow your lists and engage your supporters:
+The following five tips will help any nonprofit raise more funds, grow their donor lists, and engage supporters:

 - Effectively tell your story.
 Whether in print or online, generating supporters requires establishing strong relationships.
 Potential donors are out there, but getting them to choose your organization over others requires you to provide a compelling story behind your mission.
 When crafting your story, consider including the motivation behind your organization or focus on past events or objects, highlighting how you’ve helped those in need.
 Practice quality over quantity.
 Make sure your communications are relevant and actionable for your followers.
 Tying your content in with current events is another way to pique interest and make it compelling.

 - Know your supporter and individualize the message.
 Really stop and think about who your supporters actually are, how they like to get their information, and what you can do to effectively engage them.
 Do they use Twitter, Facebook or other social media channels?
 Maybe they prefer emails or more traditional approaches to getting their information.
 Do they value the long-term relationships, are they passionate, do they go to Facebook for advice, do they need to have your trust before they engage, or do they place more importance on convenience?
 Nonprofits should think through their messaging and try to create a message for as small a group as possible that speaks not just to their name, but to things you know they care about.